 The official ACE pyramid doesn’t accurately reflect current science documented in, for example, Epigenetic effects of early life stress exposure.
 By downplaying Disrupted Neurodevelopment that may begin at conception, the governing agency also implicitly endorses approaches that fail to address prenatal causes for later-life adverse effects.

-If the ACE diagram was drawn in 2015 to incorporate evidence for epigenetics, Disrupted Neurodevelopment wouldn’t be a consequent layer to an ACE base.
+If the ACE diagram was drawn thirty years later in 2015 to incorporate evidence for epigenetics, Disrupted Neurodevelopment wouldn’t be a consequent layer to an ACE base.
 The potential start of Disrupted Neurodevelopment would coincide with conception:

 What’s an example of current ACE-related scientific evidence that wasn’t present three decades ago and also isn’t represented in the official ACE pyramid?
 Prenatal Disrupted Neurodevelopment may be considered today as a possible consequence of a “Yes” answer to half of the original ACE questions:

 - Were your parents were too drunk or high to take care of you or take you to the doctor?

 - Were your parents ever separated or divorced?

 - Was your mother often or very often pushed, grabbed, slapped, or had something thrown at her?